MicrochipTech/AzureDemo_ATSAME54-XPRO/README.md

 1. Select Device templates from IoT Central’s left hand menu and click the “+ New” button.

-2. Select IoT Device, then hit the “Next: Customize” button at the bottom of the screen.
+2. Select IoT Device, then hit the `Next: Customize` button at the bottom of the screen.

-3. Name your device template “MyWeatherClick”, and click “Next: Review”
+3. Name your device template `MyWeatherClick`, and click “Next: Review”

 4. Select Custom Model.
 At this point there are a couple of ways you can proceed.
 One way is to examine the Thermostat device template.
 You can use the +Add capability button, and recreate the thermostat model using the graphical editor.
 This is a straightforward activity, albeit tedious.
 An easier way to enter the model is to leverage the DTDL model file that was created for the example, and edit the DTDL model in IoT Central's model editor.